 Let’s change our test to verify that

-called, even though it calls our stub instead of the real thing.
+SubscriptionService#apply was called, even though it calls our stub instead of the real thing.
+Edit

-# test/models/user_test.rb require 'test_helper' class UserTest < ActiveSupport::TestCase test '#apply_subscription' do mock = Minitest::Mock.new mock.expect :apply, true SubscriptionService.stub :new, mock do user = users(:one) assert user.apply_subscription end assert_mock mock # New in Minitest 5.9.0 assert mock.verify # Old way of verifying mocks end end
+# test/models/user_test.rb require 'test_helper' class UserTest < ActiveSupport::TestCase test '#apply_subscription' do mock = Minitest::Mock.new mock.expect :apply, true SubscriptionService.stub :new, mock do user = users(:one) assert user.apply_subscription end assert_mock mock end end

 Note how we tell our mock what method call we are expecting along with the return value.
-It's possible to pass in a third argument, which is an array of arguments that the method is expected to receive.
-This needs to be included if the method has any arguments passed to it in the method call.
+It’s possible to pass in a third argument, which is an array of arguments that the method is expected to receive.
+If the method has any arguments passed to it, this needs to be included in the method call.

 Sometimes we want to be able to change the return value of calling a constant in a class from a test.
 If you’re coming from RSpec, you might be used to having this feature in your toolbelt.
 However, Minitest doesn’t ship with such a feature.

-There's a gem which provides this functionality for Minitest called minitest-stub-const.
+There’s a gem that provides this functionality for Minitest called minitest-stub-const.